 Aston at the Waikiki Banyan

-Timeshare reviews at Aston at the Waikiki Banyan
+Reviews of Aston at the Waikiki Banyan

 The Banyan is a great resort for the price.
 You can stay at the Hilton, Hyatt, or other resorts for $250 to $600 per NIGHT with no free parking or stay here for $800 per week with free parking.
 It's close to the beach, Church, Kanapli Park, Zoo, Aquarium, and everything else Waikiki has to offer.
 The room views vary from partial ocean, Diamond Head, to mountain with rainbows.
 We loved the big pool, tennis court, hot tubs, putting green, and modern lobby with a great staff.
 The room set up is great with a kingsize bed private bedroom, a built in murphy queen bed and couch in the living room.
 It is not the expensive resort for a one time honeymoon but a value option that is very nice for the special vacation to the Islands.
 We have stayed over ten times in Honolulu and this is our favorite place to stay.
 We have stayed at other condos, and hotels, paid much more, and got much less.
 Look at the pictures, look at the location, look at the price, and do yourself a favor and stay here.